-The following definitions shall apply to the City of Hamilton (Lynden Rural Settlement Area) Source Protection Policies.
+The following definitions apply specifically to the City of Hamilton (Lynden Rural Settlement Area) Source Protection Policies and are capitalized in the policy text.

 Existing Threat - means an activity that commenced or has been engaged in at a location in a vulnerable area within ten (10) years prior to the Source Protection Plan taking effect where there would be a drinking water threat.
 It includes any expansion of the activity only on the same parcel of land.